 The Sustainment Center of Excellence Simulation and Training Center, or STC, is co-located on the University grounds.
-The STC supports the university education programs as well as collective sustainment training exercises.!Finally, the ALU comes complete with a variety of food options, mini-retail and bookstore, and a full service barber shop!
+The STC supports the university education programs as well as collective sustainment training exercises.!Finally, ALU comes complete with a variety of dining options, mini-retail and bookstore, and a full service barber shop!

-As you can see, students will have it all, and right at their fingertips!
-They will experience a one-stop campus, providing classroom and library facilities, a simulation center, and in the near future, lodging, dining, and a full service gymnasium and running trail, all within a walking campus!
+Students will have it all right at their fingertips!
+They will experience a one-stop campus, providing classroom and library facilities, a simulation center, lodging, dining, and a full service gymnasium and running trail, all within a walking campus!
 The Army Logistics University is indeed the source for logistics leader training, education and information for America’s military sustainers!

 The new Army Logistics University, or ALU, is home to 3 colleges and an Academy for military and civilian logistics leaders!

 The Logistics Leader College conducts professional military education for officers ranging from lieutenants through colonels.
 The Basic Officer Leader Course for quartermaster, ordnance, and transportation lieutenants, the Combined Logistics Captains Career Course, key functional courses such as the highly demanded Support Operations Course, and pre-command courses preparing lieutenant colonels and colonels for command of logistics formations, are all conducted by the Logistics Leader College.